 Since 2010, Blackburn Center has hosted its signature event, Walk a Mile in Her Shoes®.
 This walk is Westmoreland County’s march to stop rape, sexual assault and all forms of gender violence.
-Over the years, our walk has grown from 300 walkers to over 900 in 2014 and 1,100 in 2015 — and this year, we hope to top 1,500 walkers!!
+Over the years, our walk has grown from 300 walkers to over 900 in 2014 and 1,138 in 2016.
+For this year’s walk, we are hoping to hit a new record of 1,500 participants!
 Read more about our prior events here — and see pictures here!

 Each year, our walk is held in April — first at Lynch Field, and now at St. Clair Park in Greensburg.
 Of course, because it’s Western Pennsylvania, the weather is a bit unpredictable — we have walked in the rain, snow, and wind.…and on perfect 60 degree days!
 Here’s to a bright, warm day this April!